List of Star Wars species (K–O): Kaleesh

 The Kaleesh are a nomadic and politically neutral race from the planet Kalee.
-A bipedal reptilian species, the Kaleesh have reddish-brown scaly skin and cover almost all their bodies to protect them from Kalee's blistering sun, usually they leave their four-fingered claws exposed.
-Most of them wear masks that carved from the skulls of the planet's most feared creatures such as the karabac and the mumuu.
+A bipedal reptilian species, the Kaleesh have reddish-brown scaly skin and cover almost all their bodies (they usually leave their four-fingered claws exposed) to protect them from Kalee's blistering sun.
+The Kaleesh are also renowned for their warrior culture and combat prowess.
+Most of them wear masks that are carved from the skulls of the planet's most feared creatures such as the karabbac and the mumuu.

-During the Huk War, the Republic sided with their enemy, destroying their economy and deepening the already hard times hurting their homeworld.
-The Intergalactic Banking Clan, headed by San Hill, later came in and helped them out of their depression through a deal in which the Kaleesh would join the Confederacy of Independent Systems (CIS).
-One Kaleesh cyborg, General Grievous became the feared military leader of the CIS during The Clone Wars.
-Although his original form was not shown in Episode III, Grievous had statues of his former self in his home at Vassek during the Clone Wars.
-One statue remains unchanged, but two more have the golden arms and mask that Grievous has as a cyborg.
+General Grievous is an example of a Kaleesh.

 Kaminoan

 Kaminoans are tall, thin, pale-skinned aliens, with distinctively long necks, which live on the isolated planet of Kamino.
 Males also have a ridge along the back of their heads.
 They like to be isolated from the galaxy.
 Kaminoans were forced to reproduce through cloning, after a natural disaster on Kamino.
 They work creating and training clones for third parties from stations on large platforms above the sea.
 Kaminoans seem to be unconcerned about the ethics of their workings.
 Darth Tyranus erased all traces of the planet Kamino from the Jedi archives.

 Kaminoans developed the Grand Army of the Republic, as shown in Star Wars: Episode II – Attack of the Clones.
-They resemble the stereotypical image of grey aliens in their face and limbs, and engage in similar activities that seem to revolve around genetics and physical experiments.
+They resemble the stereotypical image of grey aliens in their face and limbs, and engage in similar activities that seem to revolve around genetics and physical experiments with their test subjects.

 Kaminoans were able to see colours in the ultraviolet and the infrared spectrum.
-While to human eyes the halls of the Kaminoan cities were spotless white, to the Kaminoans they were vividly coloured.
+While to human eyes the halls of the Kaminoan cities were spotless white, to the Kaminoans they were vividly colored.

 Taun We and Lama Su are examples of Kaminoans.

 Kilji

-The Kilji are a species of religious zealots who strive to spread what they perceive as "enlightenment" across the galaxy.
-Ruled by a generalirius, and forming the Kilji Illumine government, the Kiljis hailed from the Kilji homeland.
-They appeared as the secondary antagonists in Timothy Zahn's Ascendancy Trilogy.
+The Kilji are a species of religious zealots who reside in the galaxy's Unknown Regions; their home is the Kilji homeland, from which the Kiljis' nation, the Kilji Illumine, engages in its conquests of enlightenment.
+The Kiljis have wrinkly, dark orange skin that stretches in patterns that reflect a Kilji's emotions, and soft, dark brown hair.